 The average MRI Technologist in the United States earns approximately $29.79 per hour.
 This group's pay is mainly influenced by the particular firm, followed by geography and experience level.
 A strong majority enjoy medical while a majority get dental coverage.
 Vision coverage is also available to over one-half.
 The majority of MRI Technologists (63 percent) who took the survey are female.
 The majority of workers are highly satisfied with their job.
-This snapshot results from replies to PayScale's salary survey.

 Job Description for MRI Technologist

 Magnetic resonance imaging, or MRI, creates images of soft tissue and organ systems for use by health care professionals.
 The MRI technologist operates the machines used in creating these detailed images.
 They work alongside other healthcare professionals to assist them and the patient in creating useful scans with which doctors can make assessments and develop a treatment strategy.
 An MRI technologist must possess not only the technical knowledge to operate the machinery, but also needs to know techniques to situate the patient so scans are most useful to physicians and specialists.
 MRI technologist must have an excellent bedside manner with patients of all ages; if the technologist is assigned to a particular age group, they may need to have particular skills interacting with that demographic.Read More...

 Additionally, the MRI technologist is in charge of keeping the equipment clean, as well as conducting regular assessments of equipment and documenting that it is in working order.
 Any supplies necessary for machine operation must remained stocked by the technologist as well.

 MRI technologists generally need vocational or technical school training in the field; he or she then needs to pass a certification in one or more areas before a hospital or clinic will consider an applicant.
 In many cases, MRI technologists work during regular business hours hours, but in some larger facilities, techologists work a variety of day and evening shifts.